PhD project: How antibiotics work

-The global health challenge posed by antibiotic resistant infections is now becoming widely recognized, although there is little agreement on the best strategy to combat this problem.
-Remarkably, despite the importance of antibiotics, the mechanisms by which they actually inhibit bacterial growth are in many cases unclear.
+The global health challenge posed by antibiotic resistant infections is now becoming widely recognized.
+Remarkably, despite the importance of antibiotics, we have few biophysical models for how they work to prevent bacterial growth.
 We have recently shown that for one class of antibiotics, which target bacterial protein production, a beautifully simple theoretical model can explain experimental observations that some antibiotics work well for fast-growing cells whereas others are better for slow-growing cells.
+We have also shown that whether bacteria are growing fast or slowly has important effects on the efficacy of another class of antibiotics, that target bacterial cell wall synthesis.
+This is important because it provides a strategy for targeting acute (fast-growing) versus chronic (slow-growing) infections.

 - Professor Rosalind Allen (School of Physics & Astronomy, University of Edinburgh)